sharetheloveio/sharethelove.io/picture-elements/greeter-card.md

-# Greeter Card
+---
+description: >-

-_A simple greeter card that changes the welcome message based on time of day, it also uses weather from minutecast with animated icons._
+  A simple greeter card that changes the welcome message based on time of day, it also uses weather from minutecast with animated icons.
+---

 ![greeter-card](../.gitbook/assets/greeter-card.png)